Mature Masculine

 Effective.
 We get things done.

-Real worldliness brings a quiet confidence that doesn't need to prove itself.
+Real worldliness brings a quiet confidence that does not need to prove itself.

 Cultivating Worldliness